-- Each merit award should recognize just one achievement. - Merit awards issued are to be recorded by the teacher. - Merit certificates are printed at school. - Bronze, silver and gold awards will be badges.
+- Merit awards issued are to be recorded by the teacher. - Merit certificates are printed at school. - Bronze, silver and gold awards will be badges.
 Platinum will be an embroidered badge on the blazer. - A student that spends more years at VCC has a greater opportunity to progress from one stage to another.
 A student coming in at the tail end of their schooling career does not overshadow the recognition of older students. - This award system is character building so that no matter which stage the student is at they will have to achieve the basic (earn a merit award) to gain recognition. - It provides teachers the strategy/tools to inculcate, recognise and reward good behaviour in students. - Merit stickers are given in class, certificates are presented at chapels and badges are presented at whole College assemblies.